taranchauhan/react-one-page-portfolio/README.md

 # React one page Portfolio

-A one page react Portfolio template to showcase your work.
+A one page React Portfolio template to showcase your work.

 ## Prerequisites